Meteor-Community-Packages/meteor-simple-schema/README.md

 ## The History of SimpleSchema

 SimpleSchema was first released as a Meteor package in mid-2013.
 Version 1.0 was released in September 2014.
-In mid-2016, version 2.0 was released as an NPM package, which can be used in Meteor, NodeJS, or static browser apps.
+In mid-2016, new versions were released as an NPM package, which can be used in Meteor, NodeJS, or static browser apps.
 Afterwards it has been archived in favour of the NPM version.

 In 2022/2023 the NPM package has dropped all Meteor compatibility and this package got released again, starting with the latest commit